 PL8 Professional Mandoline – PL8 1000

-While you may not find any professional chefs weighing in on this one, it’s a long-time bestseller on Amazon.
+While you may not find any professional chefs weighing in on this one, it’s a long-time bestseller online.
 It usually costs a little more than its competitors, but that may be justified because it’s loaded with features.

 The slicing deck is stainless steel and extra wide, giving you more room for big potatoes or other large vegetables such as cabbage.